Vehicle registration plates of Lithuania: Area designations

 Numbers beginning with LRS and LRV were issued to government officials.
 Starting in 2004, the area designation was abolished and any letter (except for Q, W and X, which are not used in Lithuanian registration numbers) became admissible as the middle letter.

 Special types

 Temporary

 Vehicles issued temporary registration in Lithuania are noted by red alphanumeric characters on white background.
+There are two types of temporary plates, the ones starting by P or the ones ending by two letters.